derfbwh/derfbwh.github.io/_posts/2014-09-15-its-not-about-the-money.md

 > It’s not about the money.
 It’s about my sanity.

 It's hard to say it's not about the money when he's riding off into the sunset with a billion plus dollar check.
-If what he says it's true, I could suggest many worthwhile charities for him to donate to - and a place to upload the Minecraft source code to.'
+If what he says it's true, I could suggest many worthwhile charities for him to donate to - and a place to upload the Minecraft source code to.